 I was in for a roller coaster.
 I held on tight and I must say I did not enjoy the ride, but I made it.
 I accomplished not only a long term goal but what almost seemed like the impossible.
 I’m thankful for not giving in to thoughts of failure.
 I’m thankful for leaving behind a job that was a source of stress and unhappiness.

 I am a person that encourages others to follow their dreams.
 Having an illness such as MS has taught me that each day is not promised and things are not always in your control.
 Never stop believing in yourself and thriving for your goals, no matter how small.

 What does this mean for my future?

-Holding a professional certification in public health gives a positive perception about my field.
-It shows my devotion to continue to stay educated.
+Holding a professional certification in public health gives a positive perception of my field.
+It shows my devotion to continuing to stay educated.
 I’ll now be required to attend professional conferences or read current literature to maintain my certification.
 I will continue to teach public health education courses and do outreach with the community.
 Public health is such a broad field the possibilities are endless.